Laura-Novich-OBW/Tool-Chest/Content_Management_Tools/Wix.md

   </tr>
   <tr>
     <td><b>Operating System</td>
-    <td>Wix is web-based and does not require any specific OS to operate.
+    <td>Wix is web-based and does not require any specific operating system to function properly.
 See here for <a href="https://support.wix.com/en/article/supported-browsers">supported browsers</a>.</td>
   </tr>
   <tr>
     <td><b>Benefits</td>